-GEM works with international network of experts, regional collaborations and global projects to ensure that GEM tools, models and datasets that support the creation of earthquake risk reduction strategies are promoted and utilized by local and international communities.
+GEM works with an international network of experts and regional collaborators to ensure that GEM tools, models and datasets support the creation of earthquake risk reduction strategies that are promoted and utilized by local and international communities.
 GEM is a unique organization due to its open, collaborative approach, global coverage, and commitment to scientific credibility.